asipbajrami/dso/README.md

 ## 🔐 Security Notes

-- Keep your `.env` file secure and never commit it
 - API keys are validated for basic format (sk-... and length)
 - Text input is limited to 10,000 characters
 - Schema names are validated to prevent injection